main-educational/intro_nilearn/_sources/machine-learning-with-nilearn.md

                  color="white")
 ```

-***Wow!!*** Congratulations.
-You just trained a machine learning model that used real rs-fmri data to predict the age of real humans.

-It seems like something in this data does seem to be systematically related to age ... but what?
+The model may not generalize as well as we hoped.
+If you manage to adapt the hyper-parameters, you may have found something in this data which does seem to be systematically related to age ... but what?

 +++

-### Interpreting model feature importances
+## Interpreting model feature importances
 Interpreting the feature importances of a machine learning model is a real can of worms.
 This is an area of active research.
 Unfortunately, it's hard to trust the feature importance of some models.

 You can find a whole tutorial on this subject here:
 http://gael-varoquaux.info/interpreting_ml_tuto/index.html